ALX-KingKowa/alx-higher_level_programming/0x00-python-hello_world/README.md

 FILE NAME              DESCRIPTION

-0-run                  A shell script that runs a python script
+0-run                  A Shell script that runs a Python script

+1-run_inline           A Shell script that runs Python code